apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/operation/dump.en.md

 Using ElasticJob may meet some distributed problem which is not easy to observe.

-Because of developer can not debug in production environment, ElasticJob provide `dump` command to export job runtime information for debugging.
+Because of developer cannot debug in production environment, ElasticJob provide `dump` command to export job runtime information for debugging.

 For security reason, the information dumped had already mask sensitive information, it instead of real IP address to `ip1`, `ip2` ...